tundish/blue_monday_78/bluemonday78/dialogue/w12_ducane/prison_visiting/keys/03_transfer.rst

 [CELLMATE]_

-    Yeah, well make sure that place is empty soon, or I'm gonna get a hiding!
+    Well make sure that place is empty soon, or I'm gonna get a hiding!

     And don't let anybody in there.